osmandapp/web/main/docs/user/plugins/nautical-charts.md

 >**NOTE**: For more details on the classification of the surface details and the rendering options, refer to [OSM's seamark wiki](https://wiki.openstreetmap.org/wiki/Seamarks/INT-1_Section_J).

-### Map legend

-Use the map legend for any reference to what is shown on the nautical map.
-[Map legend](../../user/map-legend/nautical-map.md) helps anyone who wants to read a map.
-It explains the symbolic elements on a nautical map and serves as a reference to help you navigate when in doubt.
-The map legend shows the following visual elements that can be found on the map:

-- Anchorage and berth.
-- Navigation lines and areas.
-- Buoys and beacons.
-- Electronic position-fixing systems, fog signals.
-- Lights.
-- Ports, moorings.
-- Offshore platforms.
-- Landmarks.
-- Buildings.
-- Wrecks and rocks.
-- Bridges, lockgates.
-- Small craft facilities.
-- Marine farm, fishing.
-- Seabed area.
-- Cables and pipelines.
-- Obstruction.
-- And other signs of prohibition, information, regulation, recommendation, etc.

 ### Disable Nautical map style